OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

     > [!IMPORTANT]
     > Make a note of your username and password because you'll need it to access your developer subscription.

-2. If you're a Visual Studio subscriber, on the **Link with Visual Studio** dialog box, select an option from the dropdown menu, and choose **Continue**.
+2. (Optional) If you're a Visual Studio subscriber, on the **Link with Visual Studio** dialog box, select an option from the dropdown menu, and choose **Continue**.
+Otherwise, continue to step 3.

-2. Provide a valid cell phone number and choose **Send code**.
+3. Provide a valid cell phone number and choose **Send code**.
 Enter the code that you receive, and then choose **Set up**.

     > [!NOTE]
     > You must use a valid cell phone number and not Voice over IP (VoIP).
 You can only have one Microsoft 365 Developer Program account associated with your phone number.